OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 Setting up your first deployment can be a challenging process.
 There are  new systems and many configurations that need to be set up.
 It can easily become overwhelming for first time users.
 This blog post is aimed at guiding you through this and reducing the difficulty in setting up your first project.
 We will do this by utilizing a new feature in Octopus Deploy 2021.1 named Project Bento.
 Project Bento is an import/export feature for projects that will automatically import many of the configurationsn needed to get a deployment working.
 You will use a previously exported project and deploy a sample application to an Azure web application.
 This applicationwill be visible to you and sharable with your company.
 The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or self-hosted.

-These are the major steps necessary to enable the deployment to work
+These are the steps in Octopus Deploy to deploy the web application:

 1. Import an existing project
-2. Configure Azure account
+2. Configure an Azure account
 3. Upload an existing package
 4. Adding deployment targets
 5. Deploy to Azure web application

 If you haven't set up an Octopus Deploy instance, please do so by selecting one of the following options:

-- [Octopus Cloud](https://octopus.com/start/cloud) &rightarrow; we host the Octopus Deploy instance for you, it connects to your servers.
+- [Octopus Cloud](https://octopus.com/start/cloud) -> we host the Octopus Deploy instance for you, it connects to your servers.
-- [Self-hosted on a Windows Server](https://octopus.com/start/server) &rightarrow; you host it on your infrastructure by [downloading our MSI](https://octopus.com/downloads) and installing it onto a Windows Server with a SQL Server backend.
-Learn more about [our installation requirements](https://octopus.com/docs/installation/requirements).
+- [Self-hosted on a Windows Server](https://octopus.com/start/server) -> you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it onto a Windows Server with a SQL Server backend.
+Learn more about [our installation requirements](/docs/installation/requirements.md).
-- [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image) &rightarrow; you run Octopus Deploy in a docker container (currently EAP).
+- [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image) -> you run Octopus Deploy in a docker container (currently EAP).
 You will still need a [free license](https://octopus.com/start/server).

 In this blog post, you are going to use an Azure web application as a deployment target for your application.
-For this, we need to set up a web application in Azure and link the account in Octopus Deploy.
+Octopus Deploy works with many different types of deployment targets and Azure is one of them.
+The first step is to import an existing project to your new Octopus Deploy instance.

 ## Import an existing project